3 steps to find the best orthodontist near me:

 (iii) Treatment options

 Most orthodontic specialists offer you two appliances to choose.
+The best treatment plan should match your life style.
+Check if they are using the latest technology for modern orthodontic treatment.
 Whether you have a deep overbite or small underbite, fixed braces or aligners are a great option to correct parts of the problems.
+See if you can get both extraction and non-extraction orthodontic treatment plans.
 Straight teeth and a beautiful smile come with some discomfort during the treatment, and patients should choose which appliance they feel will be most comfortable.
 All appliances have pros and cons.
 The best appliance is the one that patient is comfortable with and matches her life style.

 Here is a step-by-step process to identify the best orthodontists near me: